feliperohdee/use-dynamodb-reactive-hooks/README.md

 });

-// Unsuspend a webhook (allow it to be triggered again) const unsuspendedWebhook = await scheduler.unsuspend({
+// Unsuspend a webhook (allow it to be triggered again) const unsuspendedWebhook = await hooks.unsuspend({
 	namespace: 'my-app',
 	id: 'webhook-id'
 });